Voint Cloud: Multi-View Point Cloud Representation for 3D Understanding: Results

-\mysection{Rotation Robustness} We follow the previous 3D literature by testing the robustness of trained models to perturbations at test time \cite{rspointcloud,mvtn,advpc}.
-We perturb the shapes in ShapeNet Parts with random rotations at test time (ten runs) and report Ins. mIoU in Table \ref{tbl:seg-robustness}.
-PointNet \cite{pointnet} and DGCNN \cite{dgcn} are used as point-based baselines, given their wide adoption in 3D vision.
-We expect similar behaviors from other point networks with a significant margin for the robustness to rotation in favor of VointNet.
-Note how our VointNet performance largely exceeds the baselines in this realistic unaligned scenario.

-\mysection{Occlusion Robustness} One of the aspects of the robustness of 3D classification models that have been recently studied is their robustness to occlusion, as detailed in MVTN \cite{mvtn}.
+One of the aspects of the robustness of 3D classification models that have been recently studied is their robustness to occlusion, as detailed in MVTN \cite{mvtn}.
 These simulated occlusions are introduced at test time, and the average test accuracy is reported on each cropping ratio.
 We benchmark our VointNet against recent baselines in Table \ref{tbl:occlusion}.
 PointNet \cite{pointnet} and DGCNN \cite{dgcn} are used as point-based baselines, and MVTN \cite{mvtn} as a multi-view baseline.
-We expect similar behaviors from other point and multi-view approaches compared to VointNet's robustness.